lquatrin/i3d21/assignment_3.md

   <em>Fig. 10: Cow mesh visualizations using first the ground truth cameras, then the optimized cameras.</em>
 </p>

 In this case, i also think some modifications could be done in the optimization loop to compare and compute the relative transformations with quaternions properly, but I ended up not progressing in this experiment.
-Finally, we compute the loss function for each experiment:
+Finally, i computed the loss function for each experiment:

 <p align="center">
   <img src="data/imgs/a3/all_losses.png" width="80%">